One of the questions that I get asked fairly frequently here on the blog is, "Is Erythritol Safe?"

 There are articles out in the blogosphere making all kinds of claims about erythritol dangers and concerns about erythritol not being safe.
 In this post, I will touch on all of them.

-Let's go through the concerns about erythritol safety step by step.
+Let's go through the concerns that are out there about erythritol safety one by one.